-Incentive Basis: The technology incentive of \$125/kW is applied to the average of the two highest consecutive hours in the load reduction table.
+Incentive Basis: The technology incentive of \$175/kW is applied to the average of the two highest consecutive hours in the load reduction table.
 If the second hour load reduction commitment (LRC) is less than 50% of the first hour, the technology incentive will be based upon the highest four-hour average to reflect the reduced availability of load.

 Multiple Accounts: Multiple metered accounts serving a single customer are commonly aggregated into a single agreement and load reduction commitment (LRC) table.
 The maximum technology incentive is applied to the aggregated 2-hour commitment in the LRC table.
-The accounts can not apply for separate technology incentives to take advantage of non-coincident peaks.
+The accounts cannot apply for separate technology incentives to take advantage of non-coincident peaks.

 Forfeit Technology Incentive: The technology incentive is paid with the expectation that the recipient will make a good faith effort to participate in every conservation event called within 12 months of the signature of the participant agreement.
-This expectation can straddle two seasons if the participation agreement is signed during the PowerDirect® season.
+This expectation can straddle two seasons if the participation agreement is signed during the PowerDirect [®] season.
 Customers who fail to participate for 12 months shall return the technology incentive.
+Customer will also return open ADR devices at their locations as outlined in section 5 number 8.